 Inside of a Greenhouse/ Image By: Emily Hernandez

 They are the people who go unnoticed.
 The ones who work for minimum wage and will never ask for more.
-They are the workers who sweat through dizzying heat to make your “plant pets” and “plant parent” memes a possibility during dull quarantine days.
+They are the workers who sweat through dizzying heat to make your “plant parent” memes a possibility during dull quarantine days.
 They are a workforce almost entirely made up of undocumented workers.
-Their needs go unnoticed; their daily struggle invisible.
+Their needs go unnoticed; their daily struggle is invisible.

 And for five grueling weeks during the height of the pandemic, I joined them.

-Day by day my coworkers rose early.
-Some drove as far as Pasadena, Riverside, and L.A. to work in our small greenhouse in Orange County.
+So, day by day my coworkers rose early for a job that would pay them.
+Some drove as far as Pasadena, Riverside, and L.A. to take shifts at our small greenhouse in Orange County.

-I was an unemployed college student just grateful to have a job amid record-high unemployment and uncertainty was the new normal.
+I was an unemployed college student just grateful to have a job as record-high unemployment and uncertainty became the new normal.